OCA/account-invoicing/account_invoice_view_payment/README.rst

 Registering a payment
 ---------------------
 #.
 Go to an open customer invoice or vendor bill and press 'Register Payment'.
 #.
-Enter the payment details and press 'Validate & View Payment'
+Enter the payment details and press 'Validate & View Payment'.

 After payment has been made
 ---------------------------